Quantum-Accelerators/quacc/docs/user/database.md

 === "MontyDB"

     The easiest option for getting started is to use the on-disk [`MontyStore`](https://materialsproject.github.io/maggma/reference/stores/#maggma.stores.mongolike.MontyStore) option in Maggma, which acts as an interface to [MontyDB](https://github.com/davidlatwe/montydb).
-No setup is required.
+The only setup required is to run `pip install montydb` beforehand.

     === "General Purpose"